 Asking questions, clarifying their needs

 When you face a lot of so called sales people, talking about their products, their benefits, what you can do with them… Did they even bother to ask you what you are looking for?
 What are your needs?
 What do you really want?
-That’s the pit a lot of salesmen and women fall in.
+That’s the pit a lot of salesmen fall in.
 They are so excited about their offer that they forget to listen to your needs.
 They don’t know how to ask the right questions to learn more about you.
 Think 50% Listening, 40% asking questions, 10% affirmations.

 I would recommend you to read a book by Dale Carnegie – “How to win friends and influence people” – there is a very interesting part about a dinner party and “asking questions”.
 The rest of the book is great too, and a very quick and easy read.